Local Led Kokoda

 Note: This 9 day 8 night trek is a demanding walk that requires an above-average level of fitness.

-Day 7 Kagi to Templeton's One via Nadoori to see the last Fuzzy Wuzzy Angel.
+Day 7: Kagi to Templeton's One via Nadoori to see the home of the last Fuzzy Wuzzy Angel who sadly passed away in December 2017.

 Day 11: Port Moresby to your next destination